praveenVnktsh/mitacs-project-extractor/README.md

 # Mitacs Project Extractor

 This is a simple script that scrapes the Mitacs Globalink Research Fellowship webpage to extract a list of projects in a csv file.
+This was made to make life easy when scraping for projects to apply to!
+Have fun :)

 ## Usage